UTAP/APHTTP/README.md

 **AP HTTP::_server_** is a simple web application server-side framework for C++ based on simplified versions of [W++](http://konteck.github.io/wpp/), [HappyHTTP](http://scumways.com/happyhttp/happyhttp.html), and [cpp-netlib](http://cpp-netlib.org/).

-## Known Issues

-Please use _Firefox_ for submitting _multipart_ forms.
-Other browsers may encounter problem.

 ## Quick How-to & Examples

 ### Creating a New Server